microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/helmchart.md

 ### Configuration parameters

 The following tables lists the configurable parameters of the Microclimate chart and their default values.
-These are defined in the included values.yaml file and can either be changed within this file or by setting them at installation time use the `--set` option.
+These are defined in the included values.yaml file and can either be changed within this file or by setting them at installation time by using the `--set` option.

 | Parameter                  | Description                                     | Default                                                    |
 | -----------------------    | ---------------------------------------------   | ---------------------------------------------------------- |